berkemuftuoglu/terminal_game/README.md

 ## DEPLOYMENT

-The project is written in a program called Bluej.
+The project is written in Bluej.
 To run the project, a game object should be initlized and the play function should be run.

 ## AUTHORS: